 Blue Cash Everyday® Card from American Express

-For excellent credit households that spend heavily on gas and groceries, the Blue Cash Everyday® Card from American Express offers generous rewards for no annual fee.
+For excellent credit households that will spend heavily on gas and groceries in 2019, the Blue Cash Everyday® Card from American Express offers generous rewards for no annual fee.
 With 3% back at U.S. supermarkets, up to $6,000 a year (then 1%), 2% back at U.S. gas stations and select U.S. department stores, this card has a lot to offer suburban families looking to get rewarded for their dollars they are already spending.
 The automatic cash-back benefits makes this card low-maintenance with no rotating bonus cash back categories to keep track of.
 If you travel often outside the U.S. you should know this card charges a foreign transaction fee so you may be better off pairing this with a travel rewards card to avoid those extra fees.

 - There is no enrollment required to earn in any of the above categories.